ShivanKaul/star-spec/draft-dss-star.md

 ## Protocol leakage

-As we discuss in {{leakage}}, STAR leaks which (and how many) clients share the same measurements, even if the measurements themselves are not revealed.
+As we discuss in {{leakage}}, STAR leaks deterministic tags derived from the client measurement that reveal which (and how many) clients share the same measurements, even if the measurements themselves are not revealed.
+This also enables an online dictionary attack to be launched by the aggregation server by sending repeated VOPRF queries to the randomness server.

 The leakage of Prio is defined as whatever is leaked by the function that the aggregation computes.
 The leakage in Poplar allows the two aggregation servers to learn all heavy-hitting prefixes of the eventual heavy-hitting strings that are output.
 Depending on the nature of the aggregation, it may be possible to utilize this leakage to harm the privacy of clients and client data that is included in the aggregation.
+Note that in Poplar it is also possible to launch dictionary attacks of a similar nature to STAR by launching a Sybil attack that explicitly injects multiple measurements that share the same prefix, in an attempt to learn more about client inputs that share those prefixes.

+Finally, note that under collusion, the STAR security model requires the adversary to launch an offline dictionary attack against client measurements.
+In Prio and Poplar, security is immediately lost.

 ## Support for auxiliary data